-These students can speak one or more languages/dialects and have a sound knowledge of Standard Australian English.
+These students can speak one or more languages/dialects and have a sound knowledge of English.
 They are active and increasingly independent participants in classroom and school routines, and are mostly able to concentrate on classroom tasks, including extended teacher talk.
 An increased ability to use English means that they purposefully engage with curriculum demands with general success.
 They understand and produce spoken and written texts for a range of specific purposes, with effective control of appropriate text structures features.
 However, they still require focused language teaching and strategies supportive of EAL/D learners, as the academic language of subject disciplines increases, becoming grammatically dense and with increasingly abstract and technical vocabulary.
-They will still require explicit teaching to develop their understanding of culturally laden topics of study (eg novels or historical inquiries).
+They will still require explicit teaching to develop their understanding of culturally laden topics of study (eg. novels or historical inquiries).
 They have the language skills in English to meet many of the achievement standards for their year level, as described in the Australian Curriculum.

-YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 Student progress can be monitored during the school year using the EAL/D learning progression.
-It is important to note that: placement on this continuum should be based on a body of evidence and not just one work sample ability in one mode is not an indication of ability across all modes.
-Learners at the beginning of this phase begin to produce a range of text types from across the curriculum, showing an awareness of coherence, purpose and audience.
-In this phase, they begin to independently produce a range of English texts relevant to Early Childhood years, using age-appropriate punctuation, spelling and grammar.
+YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 Learners at the beginning of this phase begin to produce a range of text types from across the curriculum, showing an awareness of coherence, purpose and audience.
+In this phase, they begin to independently produce a range of English texts relevant to Early Childhood years, using ageappropriate punctuation, spelling and grammar.
 Learners at the beginning of this phase can produce a range of types of texts for different purposes on a range of topics, demonstrating knowledge of the topic and control of text structures and key grammatical features.
 In this phase, they begin to approximate the writing of native speakers, although grammatical inconsistencies and influence of first language are still evident in their writing.
-Learners at the beginning of this phase create a wide range of text types used across the curriculum with limited support, showing variation in their writing according to context, audience and purpose.
-In this phase, they require less support and broaden their ability to produce less familiar text forms in subject- specific areas, provided that these are adequately modelled.
-Students: Students: Students:
+Learners at the beginning of this phase create a wide range of types of text used across the curriculum with limited support, showing variation in their writing according to context, audience and purpose.
+In this phase, they require less support and broaden their ability to produce less familiar text forms in subject-specific areas, provided that these are adequately modelled.
+Students: • write independently at an age-appropriate Students: use text models to assist with text structure Students: • plan their writing with particular audiences in level in a range of contexts across the curriculum and sources to provide essential content information mindwrite clear, well-structured texts